 But, I have zero fabric.
 Like, none.

-I started by cutting each samples into an oval shape.
+I started by cutting each sample into an oval shape.

 Then, I cut the oval into a spiral.
 Start at a random point and just cut a finger width away from the edge, continuing until you reach the center.